Flag of ASEAN: History

+The preceding flag was adopted in 23 July 1994 at the ASEAN Ministerial Meeting in Bangkok.

+The current flag with the blue field was adopted on 31 May 1997 at the Special Meeting of the ASEAN Foreign Ministers in Kuala Lumpur.

 Design

 Construction

 Set upon a blue background, ten paddy or rice stalks are drawn in the middle of a red circle with white circumference.

 The colours of the flag are specified as follows:

 The ratio of width to length of the flag is 2:3.
 The ASEAN Charter includes size specifications for usage of the flag: